 - Precision knife

 Before you begin: A few tips and things to keep in mind

 The LED lights you need are clear or colorful Christmas lights.
 The clear ones give off a soft white-gold glow inside ping pong balls and complement any type of décor you might have.
 While the multi-colored set imbues pops of – you guessed it – color in your home.
 Depending on your needs, you can choose to buy long strands of up to 100 lights or short strands of 10-20 lights.
 You might also consider buying lights that run on batteries and a timer if you do not want to have your light on all the time.

 It is really easy to acquire ping pong balls if you do not already have them at home.
 Most stores or online shops sell them in bulk for less than $10.
 You’re going to want one ball for each LED you have as well as some extras in case they break.
 Either way, it’s a good idea to keep extra bulbs and balls in case any need to be replaced over time.

-First, you should double check your lights to make sure each of them work properly and none become too hot after being lit for a short time.
+First, you should double-check your lights to make sure each of them works properly and none becomes too hot after being lit for a short time.
 Yes, they are LED lights and don’t really get hot, but you never know if there is a short circuit in one bulb among many.
 It’s better to check and replace, just in case there are.